 Physical and Life Sciences Courses (7-8 credit hours)

-Select two courses: one from the life sciences group and one from the physical sciences group.
-In addition, one course must be a lab science course.
+Two courses total: one from the life sciences group and one from the physical sciences group.
+In addition, one of the courses must be a lab course.

 Life Sciences Lab Courses